Lead Times Variability and Supply Chain Resilience

 In this example, we showed that target lead times are not guaranteed.

-These scenarios with late deliveries bring instability to the supply chain and drain a lot of energy from the operational teams.
+These scenarios with late deliveries create instability in the supply chain and drain significant energy from operational teams.

 This kind of analysis can be automated if your company develops advanced end-to-end supply chain analytics capabilities.